ideaRunner/OSVR-Start/README.md

 5. **Watch VR videos or Play Games with SteamVR**
     * You need to **Run Room Setup** under SteamVR instructions
-    * Then you can download or pruchase some applications in the Steam STORE.
+    * Then you can download or purchase some applications in the Steam STORE.
     * For VR video, I suggest *Simple VR Video Player*.
 It has a good user experience in playing VR videos.
     * After that, You can do anything you want.